zapabug/ZapSliggers/documentation/docs/Gamemodes.md

 # Zapsliggers Game Modes

-This document outlines the different game modes available or planned in Zapsliggers.
-Each mode utilizes a specific configuration profile defined in `src/config/gameSettings.ts` to tailor the gameplay experience.
+This document outlines the different game modes available or planned in Zapsliggers, an installable PWA designed for minimal setup.
+Each mode utilizes a specific configuration profile defined in `src/config/gameSettings.ts` to tailor the gameplay experience. **Note: There is currently no in-game UI for changing settings; all configuration is managed directly within the codebase.**

 ## 1. Main (Multiplayer)

-*   **Screen:** `src/components/screens/GameScreen.tsx` (Refactored to use `useGameLogic`)
+*   **Screen:** `src/components/screens/GameScreen.tsx`
-*   **Settings Profile:** `mainSettings` from `src/config/gameSettings.ts`
+*   **Settings Profile:** `gameSettings` from `src/config/gameSettings.ts`
-*   **Description:** The standard player-vs-player (PvP) mode.
-Players engage in matches consisting of multiple rounds.
-This mode relies on Nostr for communication (currently basic fire action sync) and state management via the `useGameLogic` hook.
-It uses the standard ruleset defined in `mainSettings`, including HP, ability costs, physics parameters, etc.
+*   **Description:** The standard PvP mode.
+Players engage via Nostr for challenges and gameplay events (`kind:30079`).
+The goal is a **"semi-live" feel achieved solely through Nostr communication within the PWA**, where actions are sent and received, triggering local simulations and animations.

 ## 2. Practice

 *   **Screen:** `src/components/screens/PracticeScreen.tsx`
 *   **Settings Profile:** `practiceSettings` from `src/config/gameSettings.ts`
-*   **Description:** A single-player mode designed for players to familiarize themselves with the controls, physics, and abilities without the pressure of a live opponent.
-It uses the `useGameLogic` hook in `'practice'` mode.
-Settings (`practiceSettings`) might offer more lenient rules, such as increased ability uses or simplified level layouts, although the core mechanics remain the same.
-Turns alternate between the player and a static opponent position.
+*   **Description:** A single-player mode for learning controls and physics against a static opponent position, using settings potentially different from multiplayer (e.g., no Sliggers).
+Turns alternate locally.
-*   **Status:** Refactored to use `useGameLogic`. **Needs testing** to confirm if previous rendering issues are resolved.
+*   **Status:** Refactored to use `useGameLogic`.
+Needs testing.

 ## 3. Custom / Developer Sandbox

 *   **Screen:** `src/components/screens/DeveloperSandboxScreen.tsx`
-*   **Settings Profile:** Based on `defaultCustomSettings` from `src/config/gameSettings.ts`, likely modifiable via UI controls within the screen.
+*   **Settings Profile:** `sandboxSettings` from `src/config/gameSettings.ts`
-*   **Description:** A single-player mode primarily intended for development, testing, and debugging.
-It functions similarly to Practice mode (likely using `useGameLogic` in `'custom'` mode) but allows developers to load the game with custom parameters defined in `defaultCustomSettings` or modified versions thereof.
-This provides a flexible environment to test:
+*   **Description:** A single-player mode for development, testing, and debugging.
+It allows loading the game with the `sandboxSettings` profile. **Settings for this mode must be changed directly in the `src/config/gameSettings.ts` file; there is no UI for modification.** Access to this mode may be restricted (e.g., to specific developer/tester `npubs`) and it can serve as a base for testing custom rulesets for potential tournaments or challenges.
-    *   Changes to physics parameters (gravity, friction, etc.).
-    *   Ability balancing (costs, effects).
-    *   Level generation variations (number of planets, sizes).
-    *   Specific edge cases or gameplay scenarios.
-    It does **not** involve multiplayer synchronization via Nostr.